 ALIA offers many services to its Members, the library and information sector, and the people who work within it and use it.
 ALIA provides:

-- Professional development through training, conferences and a formal professional development scheme
+Professional development through training, conferences and a formal professional development scheme available to all members

-- Opportunities to develop professional networks through our groups and events
+Opportunities to develop networks through our groups and events

 ALIA’s policies and guidelines reflect the general position of the Association on issues that have an impact on the library and information sector, and provide direction and advice to those who choose to consider our policies and guidelines for their own use.